Juhannuspukki/man-of-the-west-tmp/README.md

 # Man of the West

 A blog site utilizing Hugo where content is by default stored in a git submodule.
+Generator: Hugo 0.136.0+extended

 To add a submodule: